Pac-Man: Merchandise

 A wide variety of Pac-Man merchandise have been marketed with the character's image.
 By 1982, Midway had about 95-105 licensees selling Pac-Man merchandise, including major companies, such as AT&T selling a Pac-Man telephone.
 There were more than 500 Pac-Man related products.

+7-Eleven sold Pac-Man themed merchandise at its stores since the game's initial popularity in the 1980s.
+This has included collectible Slurpee and Big Gulp cups.
+In 2023, 7-Eleven included Pac-Man in its Spring 2023 marketing material including at Speedway and Stripes banner locations, and sold more merchandise around the game as well as rebranding some of its products after the ghosts.
+This included its house blend coffee (Clyde's Coffee Blend), two Slurpee flavors (Blinky's Cherry & Inky's Blueberry Raz), and a special limited time only cappuccino flavor (Pinky's Strawberry White Chocolate Cappuccino), the latter of which came out pink to match the ghost.